International Handbook for Governance, Leadership, Administration, and Management in Education (IH-GLAME)

 Part I. Governance

-Section 1: Theories of governance in education
+Section 1: Theories and models of governance

-Section 4: Trends of new and good governance
+Section 2: Trends of new and good governance

-Section 5: Policy development
+Section 3: Policy development

-Section 6: Policy implementation
+Section 4: Policy implementation

-Section 8: Data use, standardization, and best practices
+Section 5: Data use, standardization, and best practices

-Section 9: Governance as analytic perspective
+Section 6: Governance as analytic perspective

-Section 10: National, international and transnational perspectives on governance
+Section 7: National, international and transnational perspectives on governance

-Section 12: Mapping of empirical research (Perspectives on content, geographic, methods)
+Section 8: Mapping of empirical research (Perspectives on content, geographic, methods)

-Section 13: Limitations, boundaries and illusion of governance, policy rhetoric and reality
+Section 9: Limitations, boundaries and illusion of governance, policy rhetoric and reality

 Part II Leadership, Administration and Management